 Threat Assessment Team Members and Their Roles

-Chief of Police: Provides advice and assistance from a law enforcement perspective and advises the team what the police can and cannot do in any given situation.
-Manages the investigative units and serves as the primary case agent for threat assessment cases that involve potential criminal behavior.
-Where appropriate, the NOVA police chief will also provide security in situations of violence, to include emergency notifications and contribute his/her expertise to the risk assessment process.
+Deputy Chief: Provides advice and assistance from a law enforcement perspective and advises the team what the police can and cannot do in any given situation.
+Manages the investigative units and serves as the primary case agent for threat assessment cases that involve potentially criminal behavior.
+Where appropriate, the NOVA Deputy Chief will also provide security in situations of violence, including emergency notifications, and contribute his/her expertise to the risk assessment process.
 This position allows for centralized fact gathering and consistent communication with members of the NOVA community involving potential criminal behavior.

-Associate Vice President of Student Support: Provides oversight to the Threat Assessment Team and NOVACares office.
-The AVP is the primary liaison with the Dean of Students, Provosts and other college administrators.
+Associate Vice President of Student Support: Provides oversight to the Threat Assessment Team and The Office of Wellness and Mental Health.
+The AVP is the primary liaison with the Dean of Students, Provosts, and other college administrators.
 The AVP also serves as a student advocate and works to ensure that students are receiving the resources they need to be successful.

-Mental Health Case Manager: Advises the team on all relevant psychological and behavioral signs, symptoms and risk factors for actual or potential violence.
+The Office of Wellness and Mental Health Case Manager: Advises the team on all relevant psychological and behavioral signs, symptoms, and risk factors for actual or potential violence.
 Also assists in threat assessment investigations and deliberations, and interpreting psychological assessments conducted by outside providers.
-The Case Manager does not provide psychological counseling or medical evaluation, but may provide the team with a clinical perspective in determining a course of action.
+The Case Manager does not provide psychological counseling or medical evaluation but may provide the team with a clinical perspective in determining a course of action.

 Ad Hoc Member: VCCS Legal Representative: When necessary, this position also serves as liaison with outside legal counsel and the Office of the Virginia Attorney General.
 The Representative ensures that team decisions fall within legal guidelines, offers a broad perspective on cases, and considers the wider implications of possible decisions.

 If you feel that an imminent threat exists contact NOVA Police (703-764-5000) immediately.
-For concerns that do not require an immediate Police response, contact the TAT Chair and/or submit a NOVACares report.
+For concerns that do not require an immediate Police response, contact the TAT Chair and/or submit an incident report.